yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-enrollment.md

 ## Step 1: Include the library in your project

-Before proceeding with the Secure Fields implementation, please refer to the [Yuno SDK Integration Guide](doc:yuno-sdk-integration-guide) for detailed instructions on how to properly integrate the SDK into your project.
+Before proceeding with the Secure Fields implementation, see the [Yuno SDK Integration Guide](doc:yuno-sdk-integration-guide) for detailed instructions on how to properly integrate the SDK into your project.

 The integration guide provides three flexible methods: